 - 1. This Court has jurisdiction over this matter. - 2.
-The Complaint charges that Settling Defendants participated in deceptive acts or practices in violation of Section 5 of the FTC Act, 15 U.S.C. § 45, and the FTC's trade regulation rule entitled Telemarketing Sales Rule ("TSR"), 16 C.F.R.
-Part 310, in the operation of a telemarketing scheme offering purported business development products and services to consumers throughout the United States. - 3.
-Settling Defendants neither admit nor deny any of the allegations in the Complaint, except as specifically stated in this Order.
-Only for purposes of this action, Settling Defendants admit the facts necessary to establish jurisdiction. - 4.
-Settling Defendants waive any claim that they may have under the Equal Access to Justice Act, 28 U.S.C. § 2412, concerning the prosecution of this action through the date of this Order, and agree to bear their own costs and attorney fees. - 5.
-Settling Defendants and the Commission waive all rights to appeal or otherwise challenge or contest the validity of this Order.
+The Complaint charges that Defendants participated in deceptive acts or practices in violation of Section 5 of the FTC Act, 15 U.S.C. § 45, the FTC's Telemarketing Sales Rule (the "TSR"), as amended, 16 C.F.R.
+Part 310, the Trade Regulation Rule Concerning Preservation of Consumers' Claims and Defenses ("Holder Rule"), 16 C.F.R.
+Part 433; and the FTC's Trade Regulation Rule Concerning Credit Practices ("Credit Practices Rule"), 16 C.F.R. § 444, in their marketing of educational services. - 3.
+Defendants neither admit nor deny any of the allegations in the Complaint, except as specifically stated in this Order.
+Only for purposes of this action, Defendants admit the facts necessary to establish jurisdiction. - 4.
+Defendants waive and release any claims they may have against Plaintiff and the Commission that relate to this action.
+Defendants waive any claim that they may have under the Equal Access to Justice Act, 28 U.S.C. § 2412, concerning the prosecution of this action through the date of this Order, and agree to bear their own costs and attorney fees. - 5.
+Defendants and Plaintiff waive all rights to appeal or otherwise challenge or contest the validity of this Order.